Job Search Reality

-The ways that we go about a job search / career search / employment search / work search have changed.
-It used to be that you could call a few job headhunters, send out some job resumes or CVs and look for a job ads in your Saturday newspaper.
+The ways that we go about a job search/career search/employment search/work search have changed.
+It used to be that you could call a few job headhunters, send out some job resumes or CVs and look for job ads in your Saturday newspaper.

 All employers, employment agencies and executive headhunters are investing in new state-of-the-art computer systems to increase efficiency in storing and processing job resume information.

-Today's human resources department is leaner (and often, meaner) then in the 90s.
+Today's human resources department is leaner (and often, meaner) than in the 90s.
 With fewer people hiring, but with an ever-increasing pile of applications something had to give up.

 Pretending that it is business as usual when it comes to finding work is futile.
 You cannot afford to ignore the following:

 Companies are relying increasingly on technology to screen applicants.
-Today companies ask to fax in your CV / resume.
+Today companies ask you to fax in your CV/resume.
 Many more are now requesting to email your job application.
 These trends accelerate as resume scanning and electronic applicants screening & tracking become widely used.

 The downsizing of human resources departments, in many corporations, has resulted in a situation whereby many CVs / resumes are never seen by human eyes once they enter the electronic systems!

 Hi-tech companies want hi-tech employees.
 If you plan to work in the computer, engineering or similar field, you will find most positions posted on the Internet.
-In fact, the technology companies only advertise for workers there.
+In fact, technology companies only advertise for workers there.
 The message is: